Cold Lentil Salad

 Which Type of Lentils Work Best for a Salad?

-- French Lentils – With over fifty varieties of lentils on Planet Earth I prefer to use the small green French variety here as I love how they hold their shape nicely when being tossed in a cold salad.
+- French Puy Lentils – With over fifty varieties of lentils on Planet Earth I prefer to use the small green French variety here as I love how they hold their shape nicely when being tossed in a cold salad.

-- The red and yellow lentil varieties will pretty much turn into mush once fully cooked.
+- Red + Yellow lentil varieties will pretty much turn into mush once fully cooked.
 So make sure to save those for soups and stews instead like this hearty red lentil stew and this super delicious lemon lentil soup.

 - Don’t Overcook the Lentils – Regardless of which variety of lentils you end up using, It’s really important that you don’t overcook them.
-Check them after 10 minutes or so and shoot for an al dente texture that will hold up to the tomatoes, cucumbers and dressing / vinaigrette.
+Check them after 10 minutes or so and aim for an al dente texture that will hold up to the tomatoes, cucumbers and dressing / vinaigrette.
 Rinse well with cold water and CHILL.

 - WFPB + Plantricious – To make your salad compliant make sure to omit the oil in the recipe or replace it with a tablespoons of tahini (sesame butter).
 Whisk in with the lemon juice, a little dijon mustard and maybe a touch of Tamari or Ponzu sauce.
 Get creative!

 - Veggies – If tomatoes and cucumbers are not your faves feel free to use crunchy bell peppers olives or radishes instead.

 - Storage – Because of the crunchy fresh veggie it isn’t recommended to freeze this lentil salad.
 However, you could prepare the lentils and freeze them separately then thaw them out in the fridge the night before you want to use them.

 - Mediterranean Twist – Replace the green onions with red, add some Kalamata olives and sprinkle with vegan feta cheese on top.
 (FYI: Violife makes the best block of plant based feta on the market).